tonystarkjr3/mentium-entrance-project/README.md

 ## Allowed Tools
 - You are allowed to use any coding copilot or code generation tool.
+- We recommend to use ChatGTP to generate mock messages and thread.
 - We recommend [Orval](https://orval.dev/) to generate React hooks for API calls.

 ## Provided Resources
 - A Docker Compose file with:
   - A Postgres DB
   - Temporal server + UI
-- A Nylas API key
+- A Nylas API key (DO NOT add commit this API Key, use )
 - A working React setup with:
   - React
   - Material-UI (MUI)